bvibber/wasmosis/README.md

 # Kernel object types and syscalls

 Capability references may point to one of various types of kernel objects.
-This is a single shared namespace; making a syscall on an object of the wrong type will fail gracefully.
+This is a single shared namespace per module; making a syscall on an object of the wrong type will fail gracefully, but making message calls to a handle with an unexpected interface may be less forgiving!
 Processes are assumed to be able to keep track of their own indexes, just like they track pointer types. :)

+* Null sigil (`CAP_NULL = 0`, cannot be released or reassigned)
 * Boxed values
 * Send buffers
 * Recv buffers
 * Handles
-* Ports

 Objects keep track of which module created them and the owner may perform privileged operations on them, such as revoking the validity of a buffer or retrieving the local pointer value of a handle.
 Attempting to perform these operations on another module's handle will fail gracefully.